-A life without waste - that's what the Zero Waste movement stands for.
-Even if it sounds almost impossible, everyone can contribute and reduce their own waste - and do good for the environment.
+A life without waste - this is what the Zero Waste movement stands for.
+Even if it sounds almost impossible, everyone can make a contribution and reduce their own waste - and do something good for the environment

-Less waste in everyday life, that's what Zero Waste stands for.
-This not only means not producing your own household garbage, it is also about the process of mindful and sustainable living.
-It is about how to live more consciously and improve its ecological footprint.
+Less waste in everyday life, that's what it stands for zero waste.
+That doesn't just mean not having your own Household garbage to produce, but it is also about the process towards being mindful and sustainable living.
+It's about the question of how you can live more consciously and improve your ecological footprint.
 Even small steps count.
 How it works?
-Our international top influencers reveal how it works.
+Our top international influencers reveal how it's done.

 - Bea Johnson, Zero Waste Home